TCCON/ggg-rs/README.md

 ### Mac

+#### Missing xcrun
-**Missing xcrun**: if you get a failure to compile on Mac, check the earlier output for a line like:
+If you get a failure to compile on Mac, check the earlier output for a line like:

 ```
 note: xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun